Naco (slang): Sociolinguistic use

 In recent decades, the middle and upper classes in Mexico have experienced a rapid expansion due to, among other things, economic development and urbanization.
 The new middle class and "nouveau riche" have entered the competition on status symbols such as cars, houses, and jewelry, which have given rise to the term "naco" as a form of cultural or economic elitism.
 Mexicans of higher status often see extravagant displays of wealth as making a person more naco, in that they make spectacles of themselves by overcompensating for lower social status.
-The word naco is unfortunately still occasionally used as a pejorative adjective or noun for indigenous people.
+The word naco is mostly used for ignorant people.

 Within the last few decades, there have been movements in embracing the term and redefining it for self identity and pride.
 The title of the 1987 album by the band Botellita de Jerez is: "Naco es chido", which means "being naco is cool".